OpenLMIS/openlmis-example/README.md

 Following classes are example of extension points usage:

-- **AdjustmentReasonValidator.java** - sample extension point, that has getInfo method and Id defined.
+- **AdjustmentReasonValidator.java** - sample extension point, that has Id defined in ExtensionPointId class.
-- **ExtensionAdjustmentReasonValidator.java** - default implementation of that interface, it has `@Component` annotation that contains its Id.
+- **DefaultAdjustmentReasonValidator.java** - default implementation of that interface, it has `@Component` annotation that contains its Id.
+- **ExtensionAdjustmentReasonValidator.java** -  class extending AdjustmentReasonValidator interface from openlmis-stockmanagement repository.
+It has `@Component` annotation that contains its Id.
 - **ExtensionManager.java** - class that has getExtensionByPointId method.
 It returns implementation of an extension class that is defined in configuration file for extension point with given Id.